dortania/Anti-Hackintosh-Buyers-Guide/Motherboard.md

 **Note**: Realtek L8200A is outright unsupported, for a full list see [Networking section](/Networking.md)

-**Note 2**: For those planning on buying Intel's Z490 boards, please note that the i225-V NIC is not supported
+**Note 2**: For those planning on buying Intel's Z490 boards, please note that the i225-V NIC is not supported officially without a device-id spoof.
+Example of this can be found here: [SchmockLord's Z490 build](https://github.com/SchmockLord/Hackintosh-Intel-i9-10900k-Gigabyte-Z490-Vision-D)

 ---